You are at the top of the page

 Tudor food and eating

-Meals were not just about eating.
+For the Tudors, food and meals were not just about eating.
 They were a display of the monarch’s power.
+Exotic foods demonstrated wealth, while seating arrangements reflected the court’s hierarchy.

 The century before, poorer families would have rarely enjoyed meat, eating a diet of stewed vegetables and pulses.
+But the norm for 'average' people in the Tudor period was stored or preserved meat – fresh meat was the luxury of the court.

 Tudor courtiers enjoyed a much wide variety of food, with freshly, slaughtered, roasted meat every day and the luxury of being able to choose from a 'menu' of dishes.